habdams/tappy/Tappy-1/Day1/chikwesi.md

 # DAY 1
 **Focus** ==[Keeping Components Pure](https://beta.reactjs.org/learn/keeping-components-pure)

-Purecomponents are components do satisfy to rules.
+Pure components are components do satisfy to rules.

 1. it does not modify objects or variables that exist before it was called.
 2. It gives the same output for the sample input.